Welcome to today's edition of the Rush 24-7 podcast.

 And that's a big story.

-And we shouldn't, just because Obamacare is bigger, we shouldn't let the corruption of the IRS uh for make us uh make us forget uh we shouldn't forget that end of the story too.
+And we shouldn't, just because Obamacare is bigger, we shouldn't let the corruption of the IRS make us forget.

-There's one story, this this came up yesterday really while I was on the air and uh I kept getting handed bits of paper and sent emails about it.
+And I kept getting handed bits of paper and sent emails about it.

-And I didn't want to talk about it, because it's too boring, this story.
+And I didn't want to talk about it because it's too boring, this story.

-And it sums up actually one of the big problems with political discourse in this country.
+And it sums up, actually, one of the big problems with political discourse in this country.

 Melissa Harris Perry has a show on MSNBC.